hanswenzel/CaTS/README.md

     MsCSD(Hit) used to study multiple scattering on a thin layer PhotonSD(Hit) sensitive detector that registers optical photons. lArTPCSD(Hit) sensitive detector that registers ionization and collects Gensteps (Scintillation and Cerenkov) to be processed by Opticks.
-    RadiatorSD no Hits just collection of Gensteps  (Scintillation and Cerenkov) to be processed by Opticks.

 This requires the opticks environment to be set up properly see: [Instructions](Instructions.md)